Sabado Nights

 Sabado Nights is a 1995 Philippine comedy drama film directed by Romy Suzara.
 The film stars Ina Raymundo, Michelle Parton and Pia Pilapil.
 It is based on the 1995 television commercial of San Miguel Beer.

 Plot

-The film revolves around the lives of Rina (Ina), a liberated girl who engages in a relationship of three men at the same time; Mindy (Pia), a photojournalist who is involved with a lesbian; and Shiela (Michelle), a family breadwinner who runs away with a taxi driver.
+The film revolves around the lives of Rina (Ina), a liberated girl who engages in a relationship of three men at the same time; Mindy (Pia), a photojournalist who is involved with a lesbian but later gives up the affair in order to conceive a baby with just any man; and Shiela (Michelle), a family breadwinner who runs away with a taxi driver.

+The girly trio would soon face a problem when they experienced AIDS-like symptoms shortly after their respective sexual encounters.
+To prove they came clean, they submitted themselves to an AIDS test.